corticph/dictation-web-sdk/README.md

-# Corti Dictation SDK
+# Corti Dictation Web Component

 ## Overview

-The **Corti Dictation SDK** is a web component that enables real-time speech-to-text dictation using Corti's Dictation API.
+The **Corti Dictation Web Component** is a web component that enables real-time speech-to-text dictation using Corti's Dictation API.
 It provides a simple interface for capturing audio, streaming it to the API, and handling transcripts.

-> **Note:** OAuth 2.0 authentication is not handled by this SDK.
+> **Note:** OAuth 2.0 authentication is not handled by this library.
 The client must provide an API key or authorization token before using the component.

 ## Installation

-Include the SDK in your project by importing the JavaScript module:
+Include the Web Component in your project by importing the JavaScript module:

 ```html
 npm i @corti/dictation-web